-No. Approximately two thirds of the student body comes from a Catholic background but all faiths are welcome.
+SJS accepts students from all faith backgrounds.
+All faith backgrounds are welcome.
 Exposure to other faiths is taught throughout the grade levels.

 What time does school begin and end?

 We provide a solid foundation for creating a safe and respectful learning environment.
-Classroom guidance lessons are presented by our full time counselor who collaborates with teachers.
-The lessons are designed to build children’s social skills and self-esteem while giving them the tools to solve everyday problems.
+Teachers incorporate in-class lessons to build children’s social skills and self-esteem while giving them the tools to solve everyday problems.
 There is a focus on empathy and communication, bullying prevention and emotion management.
-The program is designed to prevent problem behaviors and promote academic achievement.
+Faculty and staff are keen on preventing problem behaviors and promoting academic achievement.

 What do you do when a child needs medical assistance?

 Our faculty is trained in basic first aid and CPR.
 A head injury or other serious injury warrants a call to the parent.
-Local EMS are in close proximity to the school for emergencies.
-We work to ensure that all faculty and staff are aware of specific allergies and we operate as a “peanut free school”
+Local EMS are in close proximity to the school for emergency response.
+We ensure all faculty and staff are aware of specific allergies, and we operate as a “nut-free” school.

 Do you offer financial assistance?